 Before the flooring experts jump all over me (or slam my comments), I have to share that they don’t typically recommend using a harsh chemical like acetone to clean the floor with.

-Hold on a minute and let me go grab my wire brush and a tub of soapy water so I can scrub all night to “gently” clean my new floor.
+Hold on a minute and let me go grab my wire brush and a tub of soapy water so I can get down on my hands and knees and scrub all night to “gently” clean my new floor.
 NOT!

 I hope you’ve found this post useful.
 If so, I would love for you to Pin the image above to save for later.